 When Lucy was born, I knew I had to purchase a convertible seat for her.
 All of my babies outgrew their infant seats by around 6 months old.
 David was too tall for his by 4.5 months old!
 (It was his large noggin) Since I was going to be placing her in a convertible car seat anyway, why bother with the infant seat?
 You really can use a convertible car seat straight from the hospital.

 Unfortunately, I did not have a First Years True Fit when she came home from the hospital.
 But it fits David.
 Lucy and Lizzie very well, is very easy to adjust for different children and is safe for all of them as well.

 My review model will be David, since he was in the best mood for the pictures!

 Here is the True Fit in my 2003 Honda Odyssey.
-As you can see, it fits very well and Josh is 6’2 and still has legroom so he can drive.
+As you can see, it fits very well and somebody is 6’2 and still has legroom so he can drive.
 As for side-to-side bulkiness of the seat, it is about mid range.
 It is not the thinnest model, but also not the bulkiest either.
 The deep wings are side impact tested to International standards.
 I feel safe putting all three of my children in this seat.

 David turned 2 years old in April of this year, and I am keeping him rear facing until the weight limit of the True Fit – 35 lbs.
 So far he is 26 lbs so he has at least another year to go.
 David has always had shorter legs – he has a tall head and torso – so his legs are super comfy in this seat.

 One quick issue I do have with this seat – the belt tends to get twisted easily.
-This is only a problem when someone other than me or Josh puts the belt on David.
+This is only a problem when someone other than me or he puts the belt on David.
 If you are careful, it isn’t an issue, but can be annoying when you have to straighten the belt.

 Quick tip – when rear facing, belts should be at or below the shoulders.
 When front facing, they should be at or above the shoulders!
 You can see below how easy it is to make sure they are at the perfect height.